Tufts Admissions

 I walk home many days under a blue sky.
 I have never once sauntered homewards beneath an azure sky.
 If I came up and told you that I had just sauntered homewards beneath an azure sky, you would probably be concerned for me, or think I had just returned from a stint at an archaic school for conversation and manners.
 My words wouldn’t sound natural.

 And when you’re trying to communicate something important about who you are with the reader of your application, you want your words to sound natural.
 Natural is the doorway to our understanding of you and our appreciation of your story.
 That doesn’t mean your writing can’t make use of literary techniques, or read lyrically, or show off a good grasp of vocabulary.
 It also doesn’t mean that specific words, including those mentioned in this blog, are off-limits.
-(My colleague Alex Most happens to love the word “azure.”
+(My colleague happens to love the word “azure.”
 He also points out that azure’s good friend “cerulean” is the name of a city in Pokémon—and you can’t go wrong with Pokémon.)

 Just don’t let formality, “overwriting,” or obsessively polishing your essays squeeze them completely dry of your voice, your playfulness, and your identity.
 Get rid of your thesaurus, and let us really get to know you.